NateEag/how-i-code/drafts/team-ownership.rst

 ## Build Features In Branches

-and (see essay on POCs, prototypes, etc) you do it in hunks, starting with POC scope/plan doc to building the POC to a drat spec to actually building it, with peer review forming a loop for each step.
+and (see essay on POCs, prototypes, etc) you do it in hunks, starting with POC scope/plan doc to building the POC to a draft spec to actually building it, with peer review forming a loop for each step.

 That gets you big wins in terms of teammates catching flaws in your approach before you discover them the hard way yourself.